Job Corps: Career Training for Teens and Young Adults

 Job Corps is a fantastic opportunity for FREE career training for teens and young adults from the ages of 16 to 24.
 It is a government sponsored Department of Labor program with the main goal being to train teens and young adults in skills so that they may be employed in the competitive labor force.

 There are 122 Job Corps centers all across the United States.
-The Job Corps training programs are geographically assigned and the centers that are available to an individual will depend on where that person currently lives.
+The Job Corps training programs are geographically assigned, and the centers that are available to an individual will depend on where that person currently lives.
 This program is not open to just anyone, though.
 It is open to low-income and special education recipients only.
 Most Job Corps Centers are residential and living on center is a requirement.
 There are some that have a few spots available for young adults who live in the same town as the Job Corps Center they wish to go to.
-The residential nature of the program means that students stay in dorms, get 3 meals per day in a cafeteria, and it's all FREE!
+The residential nature of the program means that students stay in dorms, get three meals per day in a cafeteria, and it's all FREE!

 How Does Job Corps Work?

-In order to become a Job Corps participant, one must first apply.
+To become a Job Corps participant, one must first apply.
 An information session is provided by recruiters in a certain geographical area, and potential residents are given information about the program.
 Parents must accompany those who are ages 16 - 17.
-For students that are 16, the only career avenues available to them are business occupations and Culinary Arts, so it is sometimes best to wait till a youth is 17 to apply so they will have more career training options.
+For students that are 16, the only career avenues available to them are business occupations and Culinary Arts, so it is sometimes best to wait till a youth is 17 to apply so that they will have more career training options.
 It is also possible to contact a Job Corps Center directly and work with the admissions director there.

-There are public tours available for all the Job Corps Centers so if a person is not sure after the information session if they want to apply, they are encouraged to take a tour of centers they are interested in going to.
-In that way they can see first hand what the program is like, the living facilities, etc.
+There are public tours available for all the Job Corps Centers, so if a person is not sure after the information session if they want to apply, they are encouraged to take a tour of centers they are interested in going to.
+In that way, they can see first hand what the program is like, the living facilities, etc.

 Once it is decided that Job Corps is the right program for a young person, the applications process is started.
 They will work with the recruiter, or admissions director to fill out a packet of paperwork.
 For youth under 18, this paperwork will include parental signatures.
 Also needed may be any doctors forms if there are any medical needs, such as medication taken on a regular basis, testing needed as with diabetes, etc. Copies of school transcripts, diplomas if the person has already graduated from high school, and Special Ed IEP (Individualized Education Plans for Special Education students) will also need to be included.
 Once all the paper work is in and signed, the application goes to the Job Corps Central office to be approved.
-This process usually takes 2 weeks or so.
+This process usually takes two weeks or so.
 Once approved, the potential Job Corps candidate will go onto a waiting list until a bed is available in the center they have chosen.
 The average wait time here in New England is 3 - 4 months for males, and 4 - 6 weeks for females.